viam-modules/viamrtsp/README.md

 }
 ```

+The video file will be an MP$ encoded as saved on disk.
+See the [Supported Codecs](#supported-codecs) for codec expectations.

+Review the [Work with data](https://docs.viam.com/data-ai/data/) documentation for more information on retrieving the saved video file from the [Viam Data](https://www.viam.com/product/data).

 #### `Fetch`

 The fetch command retrieves video from local storage, and sends the bytes directly back to the client.